rodrigo-troy/qr-code-ws-kt/README.md

 ## Introduction

 QR Code KT is a Spring Boot application written in Kotlin that provides a REST API for generating QR codes.
-The application allows users to generate QR codes by providing content through a simple API endpoint.
+The application allows users to generate QR codes in various image formats (PNG, JPEG, GIF) by providing content through a simple API endpoint.

 This project serves as a demonstration of building RESTful web services using Spring Boot and Kotlin, with a focus on simplicity and maintainability.
+It uses the ZXing library for QR code generation.

 ## Project Structure